-- 4) Any notification of the Enterprise by the former certified public accountant that based on data collected, the credibility of financial or operational reports already issued or soon to be issued might be damaged, but where due to replacement of the CPA or for other reasons, the matter was not handled by the former CPA. - (2) Regarding the succeeding CPA: - 1.
-The name of the succeeding accounting firm, name of the CPA and the date of appointment. - 2.
-If the Enterprise inquired of the CPA before the CPA's official appointment regarding the accounting treatment of specific transactions or the applicable accounting principles and his/her possible opinion on the financial or operational reports, the subject of its inquiries and the results shall be disclosed. - 3.
-The Enterprise shall consult with and obtain the written opinion of the succeeding CPA in connection with the discrepancy of opinion between it and the former CPA and disclose the same. - (3) The Enterprise shall issue a letter to the former CPA regarding the matters in subparagraph 2, item 1 and subparagraph 2, item 2, sub-item 3 and notify the former CPA to issue a reply letter within 10 days if he/she has a different opinion.
-The reply letter of the former CPA shall be disclosed by the Enterprise.
+(2) Regarding the succeeding CPA:

+1. The name of the succeeding accounting firm, name of the CPA and the date of appointment.

+2. If the Non-life Enterprise inquired of the CPA before the CPA's official appointment regarding the accounting treatment of specific transactions or the applicable accounting principles and his/her possible opinion on the financial or operational reports, the subject of its inquiries and the results shall be disclosed.

+3. The Non-life Enterprise shall consult with and obtain the written opinion of the succeeding CPA in connection with the discrepancy of opinion between it and the former CPA and disclose the same.

+(3) The Non-life Enterprise shall issue a letter to the former CPA regarding the matters in subparagraph 2, item 1 and subparagraph 2, item 2, sub-item 3 and notify the former CPA to issue a reply letter within 10 days if he/she has a different opinion.
+The reply letter of the former CPA shall be disclosed by the Non-life Enterprise.
-An Enterprise that prepares financial reports and disclosures in accordance with the provisions of this chapter shall seek a certified public accountant to issue a review opinion in accordance with the Guidelines for Review of Other Matters Requiring Disclosure in Financial Reports.